 Carlos Slim’s Net Worth, Houses and Cars He is Known For

 Mexico may not be one of the top ten richest nations globally, but the North American country sure boasts some of the richest men in the world whose names and worth are known all over the world.
-One of them is none other than Carlos Slim whose net worth is in billions, makings him one of the wealthiest men in the world.
+One of them is none other than Carlos Slim whose net worth is in billions, making him one of the wealthiest men in the world.

-Though a Mexican entrepreneur, Carlos Slim Helu is of Lebanese origin.
-He made most of his fortune through various investments and activities that have helped him garner immense wealth.
 Carlos is also known as a great philanthropist who has made sizeable donations to numerous causes in his country and abroad.
 His investments in people’s lives have made many people wonder how he began his career and what it was that earned him this much wealth.
 To get a deeper view of how this Mexican business mogul made his wealth, here are some interesting facts we have to share with you.

 Summary of Carlos Slim’s Biography